Stephen-Lon/Alfred-workflow-save-ur-url/README.md

 # Introduction

 Sometimes when browsing you want to save a URL quickly for future reference without creating a bookmark in your browser.
 That is what this workflow does.
 For simplicity it uses a simple plain text file (which will be created for you if it doesn't already exist) to which saved URLs will be appended.
-You select the location folder for that file in the workflow configuration opposite.
+You select the location folder for that file in the workflow configuration.

 # Usage